Battle of Martynów

-The Battle of Martynów of 20 June 1624 refers to the engagement between the Polish–Lithuanian Commonwealth forces under hetman Stanisław Koniecpolski and the horde of Crimean Tatars under Khan Temir.
-Koniecpolski dealt a crushing defeat to Khan Temir's forces near Novyi Martyniv (Мартинів).
+The Battle of Martynów of 20 June 1624 refers to the engagement between the Polish–Lithuanian Commonwealth forces under hetman Stanisław Koniecpolski and the Budjak Horde of the Nogai Tatars under Khan Temir.
+Koniecpolski defeated Khan Temir's forces near Novyi Martyniv (Мартинів).
 The victory at Martyniów was the biggest Polish victory over the Tatar raiders in a century.

 Background

-In the spring of 1624 the Crimean Tatars began to organize another raid into the Polish–Lithuanian Commonwealth borderlands.
+In the spring of 1624 the Budjak Horde began to organize another raid into the Polish–Lithuanian Commonwealth borderlands.
 The horde, led by Khan Temir, approached the Commonwealth in May, and hetman Stanisław Koniecpolski gathered forces to stop it.
 However, his army was numerically inferior, so that at first he could only carry out delaying actions.
 By 13 January when he received intelligence that the horde had begun to turn back, he had about 5,000 troops: 600 hussars, 1350 registered Cossacks cavalry, 650 additional Cossack cavalry, 1450 other light cavalry, 350 infantry, 450 nobles from pospolite ruszenie, and several light cannons.
 This force included several notable soldiers and commanders, such as Stefan Chmielecki, Jan Odrzywolski, Samuel Łaszcz, Paweł Czarniecki and Stefan Czarniecki.
 He sent some forces, including mobilized peasants, to block possible routes of retreat for the horde, in order to force the horde to cross a river near the village of Martynów, where he planned to ambush them.
 The Tatar strength is unknown.
 Leszek Podhorodecki cites a contemporary diarist's estimate of 15,000, calling it a "gross exaggeration".